Dole97/VSD-Sky130-OpenLANE-Workshop/README.md

 ![alt text](https://github.com/Dole97/VSD-Sky130-OpenLANE-Workshop/blob/main/VSD%20Workshop/openlane%20flow.PNG)

-The various tools used by OpenLANE in ASIC Flo are :
+The various tools used by OpenLANE in ASIC Flow are :

 Synthesis

-yosys - Performs RTL synthesis abc - Performs technology mapping
+yosys - Performs RTL synthesis

+abc - Performs technology mapping

-OpenSTA - Pefroms static timing analysis on the resulting netlist to generate timing reports Floorplan and PDN init_fp - Defines the core area for the macro as well as the rows (used for placement) and the tracks (used for routing) ioplacer - Places the macro input and output ports pdn - Generates the power distribution network tapcell - Inserts welltap and decap cells in the floorplan Placement
+OpenSTA - Pefroms static timing analysis on the resulting netlist to generate timing reports Floorplan and PDN

+init_fp - Defines the core area for the macro as well as the rows (used for placement) and the tracks (used for routing)

+ioplacer - Places the macro input and output ports

+pdn - Generates the power distribution network

+tapcell - Inserts welltap and decap cells in the floorplan

+Placement

 RePLace - Performs global placement

-Resizer - Performs optional optimizations on the design OpenPhySyn - Performs timing optimizations on the design OpenDP - Perfroms detailed placement to legalize the globally placed components CTS
+Resizer - Performs optional optimizations on the design

+OpenPhySyn - Performs timing optimizations on the design

+OpenDP - Performs detailed placement to legalize the globally placed components

+CTS

-TritonCTS - Synthesizes the clock distribution network (the clock tree) Routing *
+TritonCTS - Synthesizes the clock distribution network (the clock tree)

+Routing *

-FastRoute - Performs global routing to generate a guide file for the detailed router TritonRoute - Performs detailed routing
+FastRoute - Performs global routing to generate a guide file for the detailed router

+TritonRoute - Performs detailed routing

 SPEF-Extractor - Performs SPEF extraction

 GDSII Generation

-Magic - Streams out the final GDSII layout file from the routed def Checks
+Magic - Streams out the final GDSII layout file from the routed def

+Checks

 Magic - Performs DRC Checks & Antenna Checks

 Netgen - Performs LVS Checks

 # Day 1: Introduction to open-source EDA, OpenLANE and Sky130 PDK

 # Skywater PDK Files